meltyourface/blank/posts/Elemental-Eye-of-Sepheranz/The-Ritual-of-Sepheranzan-Wealth-Manifestation/index.md

 ## The Sepheranzan Ritual of Elemental Wealth

-Purpose: To manifest an influx of material wealth and opulence through the utilization of the six elemental powers.
+**Purpose**: To manifest an influx of material wealth and opulence through the utilization of the six elemental powers.

 Ritual Preparation:
 1. Cleanse and purify the ritual space of any negative energies.